numpy/numpy/doc/neps/nep-0028-deprecation_policy.rst

             |-----------------------------------------> Dec19
                       |-----------------------------------------> Nov20

 shows the support windows for ``CPython``.
-A project with a minor release in Feb19 should support py35 and newer, a project with a minor release in Dec19 should support py36 and newer, and a project with a minor release in Nov20 should support py37 and newer.
+A project with a major or minor release in Feb19 should support py35 and newer, a project with a major or minor release in Dec19 should support py36 and newer, and a project with a major or minor release in Nov20 should support py37 and newer.

 The current CPython release cadence is 18 months so a 42 month window ensures that there will always be at least two versions of ``CPython``